hacky-day/listinator/frontend/README.md

 ## Setup (Production)

-The frontend is embedded in the core backend.
+The frontend is embedded in the backend.

 ## Setup (Development)